-Phil Guess focuses his litigation practice on complex business disputes and has particular experience representing clients in the technology, energy, and financial services industries.
-He has served on the firmwide management committee and as the managing partner of the Seattle office.
+Phil Guess focuses his litigation practice on complex business disputes and has particular experience representing clients in the financial services, energy and technology industries.
+He served on the firmwide management committee and as the managing partner of the Seattle office.

-Phil is currently listed in Chambers USA as one of the top lawyers in Washington for General Commercial Litigation and has represented clients in courts throughout the United States in cases involving contractual breaches, usurpation of trade secrets, tortious interference, and class action allegations, among other issues.
+Phil is currently listed in Chambers USA as one of the top lawyers in Washington for General Commercial Litigation and litigated cases involving fraud, securities, contractual breaches, employee mobility issues (i.e., trade secret and non-competes), breaches of fiduciary duty, and consumer protection violations, among other issues.

 - Board Member, Seattle Aquarium